Courses

 This course guides students in understanding some challenges that the church must confront today, focusing primarily in a Japanese context, related to issues that are relevant around the world.
 In weekly readings and class sessions, students will consider a range of topics, such as Christian responses to: social justice issues such as poverty, gender discrimination, and other inequalities; misconduct, abuse, and other toxic beliefs and practices in religious communities, including special problems faced by people raised in religious families (shūkyō nisei); the aging of Japanese society; ethnocentrism and xenophobia; the impact of AI on religious beliefs and practices; environmental destruction and stewardship.
 While considering these and other issues, students will reflect on questions among people of faith about the Sustainable Development Goals (SDGs); interfaith dialogue and cooperation; religion and politics; religious misconduct and abuse; and gender roles.
 While fostering critical thinking and respectful dialogue, the course aims to invigorate students' pursuit of a Christian liberal arts education in order to equip themselves with the ability to identify, analyze, and communicate the nature and scope of issues facing the church today.

 Expanding students' exposure to seminal literary works across time, space, and culture, this course focuses specifically on important works of Japanese literature.
-Literature nurtures your inner self by exposing you to human reality.
-Experiences in the literary world broaden your worldview, which helps you to grow in your understanding of other human beings and relate to them in the real world.
-Being informed of Japanese mentalities through pivotal modern/contemporary works helps Christians deepen their understanding of Japanese people outside of Christian communities.
-Each literary work in our selection offers unique and important insights into Japanese culture and its core values, which have been intricately cultivated under internal and external influences throughout history.
-Students may read the selections in English, Japanese, or any other available translation.
-We will learn from each other as we share and discuss each other's discoveries in class.
-The titles for Winter 2025 will be announced before the winter trimester at the latest.
+Literature nurtures your inner self by exposing yourself to the human reality.
+Experiences in the literary world broaden your worldview, which would help you to grow in the understanding of other human beings and relate to them in the real world.
+Being informed of Japanese mentality through pivotal modern/contemporary works would help us believers to deepen our understanding of Japanese people outside of a Christian community.
+Each novel in our selection offers unique and important insights into Japanese culture with its core values, which have been intricately cultivated under internal and external influences throughout the history.
+Students may read the selections in English, Japanese, or any other available translation, and aim to learn from each other, as we share and discuss each other’s findings in class.
+The titles for Winter 2026 will be announced before the winter trimester at the latest.

 PAGE TOP